kevinjacob2001/kevinjacob2001/README.md

 # Hi there 👋
 ## :octocat: I'm Kevin Jacob

-🙌 Hi, I'm Kevin Jacob—a first year student pursuing BTech in Computer Science Engineering at Mar Baselios college of engineering and technology, Trivandrum.I live in       Thiruvananthapuram.💕
+🙌 A first year student pursuing BTech in Computer Science Engineering at Mar Baselios college of engineering and technology, Trivandrum.I live in       Thiruvananthapuram.💕

 - 🔭 I’m currently working on Web.